jacobeisenstein/gt-nlp-class/psets/ps2/ps2.md

 This pset is about sequence labeling, focusing on part-of-speech tagging for Twitter.
 You will implement sequence labeling algorithms that are near the state-of-the-art for this task.
 There are two parts:

 - [Problem set 2a](ps-2a.ipynb), which includes a most-common-class baseline, classification-based tagging using Naive Bayes, the Viterbi algorithm, and Hidden Markov Models (HMM).
 It is assigned on September 16 and due on September 23.
 - [Problem set 2b](ps-2b.ipynb), which includes classification-based tagging with averaged perceptron, the design of useful features for tagging, and structured perceptron for discriminative sequence labeling.
-It is assigned on September 23 and due on September 30.
+It is assigned on September 24 and due on October 1 at 6pm.
 As in pset 1, there will be a bakeoff component, and you will get unlabeled test data shortly before the due date.

 You will need the following files:
 - [training data](oct27.train?raw=true)